-Amber CLI offers you a set of command line tools to create, generate, scaffold and run your projects easily and fast.
+The Amber CLI offers you a set of command line tools to create, generate, scaffold and run your projects quickly and simply.

 Ensure you have the necessary dependencies: